 Flood: Cleaning Carpets and Floors

 It is best to get professional cleaners to work on carpets and floors, but this may not be possible.
+Here are some steps you can take immediately to clean up:

-After taking a picture of the damage, hose down the flooded area to get excess mud and debris off as soon as possible.
+- Hose down the flooded area to get excess mud and debris off as soon as possible.

 Carpets and Rugs